-The Warehouse using Covid-19 to justify job losses, Union says
+320 roles; up to 750 people may go: The Warehouse reveals its plans

 "They've been reviewing their business for years and the pandemic has accelerated their progress on an 'agile' system that means workers lose out, communities lose jobs, and customers get a worse experience shopping there," Maga said in a statement this morning.

-"The restructure includes sweeping reductions of hours across the country that are left to individual store managers to find and cut, as well as hundreds of job losses and the closure of physical stores," he said.
+"The restructure includes sweeping reductions of hours across the country that are left to individual store managers to find and cut, as well as hundreds of job losses and the closure of physical stores."

 Maga said delegates would continue to engage with Warehouse executives and challenge the business model as it is implemented around the country.
 He said workers had welcomed the cooperation between the company and the union during the consultation process but warned further challenges lay ahead.